nfroidure/buildbranch/README.md

 ##### options.commit
 Type: `String`
-Default: 'Build %curtimestamp%'
+Default: 'Build $'

-The commit label.
+The commit label, the first `$` occurrence in the given string will be replaced by the current date.

 ##### options.cwd
 Type: `String`